-A graduate student wishing to withdraw from the University and terminate his or her graduate student standing may do so by submitting a letter to the Graduate School.
-The Graduate School will then cancel the student's admission status, effective as of the date the letter is received.
-If the student is registered for classes at the time of his/her resignation, the Graduate School will ask the Office of the Registrar to withdraw the student as of the date of resignation.
+A graduate student wishing to withdraw from the University and terminate their graduate student standing may do so by submitting a letter or email to the Graduate School at gradschool@umd.edu.
+The email must be sent from the students' official University of Maryland email address.
+The Graduate School will then cancel the student's admission status, effective the date the letter is received.
+If the student is registered for classes at the time of their resignation, the student must complete the Degree-Seeking Graduate Student Withdrawal form and submit to the Office of the Registrar, 1113 Mitchell Building, in person or by email to registrar-graduate@umd.edu.
 The University Refund Policy applies to resignation after the first day of classes.

 A graduate student seeking to return to the University of Maryland after resigning must reapply for admission and is subject to all graduate program and Graduate School requirements.
-He or she may be required to repeat previously elected courses.
+They may be required to repeat previously completed courses (see time limits for relevant degree or certificate programs).